dCache/dcache/docs/TheBook/install.md

     [root] # createdb -U postgres chimera
     CREATE DATABASE
-    [root] # createuser -U postgres --no-superuser --no-createrole --createdb --pwprompt chimera
-    Enter password for new role:
+    [root] # createuser -U postgres --no-superuser --no-createrole --createdb --pwprompt chimera Enter password for new role:
     Enter it again:
     You do not need to enter a password.

 The dCache components will access the database server with the user srmdcache.

-    [root] # createuser -U postgres --no-superuser --no-createrole --createdb --pwprompt srmdcache
-    Enter password for new role:
+    [root] # createuser -U postgres --no-superuser --no-createrole --createdb --pwprompt dcache Enter password for new role:
     Enter it again:
     You do not need to enter a password.

   Several management components running on the head node as well as the **SRM** will use the database dcache for storing their state information:

-      [root] # createdb -U srmdcache dcache
+      [root] # createdb -U dcache dcache

 There might be several of these on several hosts.
 Each is used by the dCache components running on the respective host.

 Create the database used for the billing plots.

-     [root] # createdb -O srmdcache -U postgres billing
+     [root] # createdb -O dcache -U postgres billing

 And run the command `dcache database update`.